-Dr. Hal Pittman and his wife, Dr. Timona Pittman, established this endowment in January 2000, in memory of their brother and brother-in-law, Dr. J. Graham Pittman, of Fairmont, North Carolina.
-This scholarship is awarded to first-year or second-year students who have shown financial need and are doing well academically.
+Dr. Hal Pittman and his wife, Dr. Timona Pittman, established this endowment in 2000 in memory of their brother and brother-in-law, Dr. J. Graham Pittman of Fairmont, NC.
 Preference is given to students who are enrolled in the College Transfer curriculum.